 “And as I’m lying there, the first thing I’m thinking is, ‘Why would someone pour warm water on my face?’
 But a couple of seconds later, I realized it wasn’t warm water, because my skin is literally falling off my face, my neck, my chest and my back.”

-Greenlee has made tremendous progress in her recovery, and was even featured in ESPN’s Cover Story by Mina Kimes.
-She frequents social media where she has over 13,000 followers on Instagram, often posting pics of her and her family.
+Greenlee has made tremendous progress in her recovery and was even featured in ESPN’s Cover Story by Mina Kimes.
+She frequents social media where she has over 16,000 followers on Instagram, often posting pics of her and her family.

 The domestic violence against his mother is the reason Hopkins chooses to wear No. 10.

-Despite not being able to visualize the games, she attends every home game, while Hopkins? sisters offer her a play-by-play analysis.
+Despite not being able to see the games, she attends every home game while Hopkins’ sisters offer her a play-by-play analysis.
 When the crowd erupts after a Hopkins touchdown, one of her daughters will assist her in leaning over the railing so DeAndre can hand her the ball.

-As a result of her traumatic experience, Greenlee has created the non-profit organization S.M.O.O.O.T.H.
-(Speaking Mentally, Outwardly Opening Opportunities Toward Healing), which aims to protect individuals from domestic abuse and uplift and empower survivors of domestic violence.
+As a result of her traumatic experience, Greenlee has created the non-profit organization called S.M.O.O.O.T.H.
+(Speaking Mentally, Outwardly Opening Opportunities Toward Healing), which aims to help and protect victims of domestic abuse and uplift and empower survivors of domestic violence.

 DeAndre Hopkins Playing Career